Botox (Botulinum Toxin Type A)

 What it is

-Botulinum toxin type A (BTX-A) is a purified protein complex produced by Clostridium botulinum.
-It is supplied as a lyophilized powder, reconstituted with saline, and injected in minute doses directly into target muscles.
-Korean injectors and clients colloquially refer to all brands as "보톡스" (Botox) regardless of manufacturer.
+Botulinum toxin type A (BTX-A) is a purified protein produced by Clostridium botulinum.
+Standard formulations are supplied as a lyophilized powder, reconstituted with saline, and injected in small doses directly into target muscles.
+Korean injectors and clients commonly refer to all brands as "보톡스" regardless of manufacturer.

 In Korea, BTX-A is the most common non-surgical aesthetic procedure.
-Common indications go beyond classic glabellar and forehead wrinkle reduction to include masseter reduction for facial slimming, hyperhidrosis, micro-botox skincare protocols, and platysma band treatment.
-The Korean market includes at least 14 distinct domestic BTX-A brands as of 2026.
-The dominant producers are Medytox (Meditoxin, Innotox, Coretox), Daewoong Pharmaceutical (Nabota), and Hugel (Botulax).
+Common indications go beyond glabellar and forehead wrinkle reduction to include masseter reduction for facial slimming, hyperhidrosis, micro-botox skincare protocols, and platysma band treatment.
+Major Korean producers include Medytox (Meditoxin, Innotox, Coretox), Daewoong Pharmaceutical (Nabota), and Hugel (Botulax, marketed in the US as Letybo).

 How it works